-In 2024, the Lebanon Response Plan (LRP), co-led by GoL and the UN, will be a unified response framework for partners to help meet the needs of crisis-affected populations across Lebanon.
-The LRP will be a common two-year humanitarian-stabilisation framework (2024-2025), building on the previous Lebanon Crisis Response Plan (LCRP) and Emergency Response Plan (ERP), and forms the country chapter of the 3RP.
-Under the LRP, partners will advance four strategic objectives: 1) Enhance the protection of vulnerable people; 2) Provide immediate assistance to vulnerable people to ensure their critical needs are met; 3) Support service provision through national systems, including national rapid response capacity; 4) Reinforce Lebanon's economic, social and environmental stability.
+In 2024, the Lebanon Response Plan (LRP), coled by GoL and the UN, will be a unified response framework for partners to help meet the needs of crisis-affected populations across Lebanon.
+The LRP will be a common two-year humanitarianstabilisation framework (2024-2025), building on the previous Lebanon Crisis Response Plan (LCRP) and Emergency Response Plan (ERP), and forms the country chapter of the 3RP.
+Under the LRP, partners will advance four strategic objectives: 1) Provide immediate humanitarian assistance to vulnerable populations to ensure critical needs are met.; 2) Enhance protection of the vulnerable populations; 3) Support service provision through national systems, including national rapid response capacity; 4) Reinforce Lebanon's economic, social and environmental stability.
 The framework will uphold the centrality of protection, as well as seek to ensure the protection of humanitarian space.
 A commitment to localisation will be mainstreamed across LRP planning, coordination and operational delivery.